List of Kentucky supplemental roads and rural secondary highways (600–699): Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Kentucky Route 631

 Kentucky Route 631 is a 15.081 mi rural secondary state highway in Grayson County that runs to and from Kentucky Route 54 east and southeast of Short Creek via Duff.

 Kentucky Route 633

 Kentucky Route 633 is a 1.689 mi supplemental state highway in far northwestern Adair County that runs from Cane Valley Road at the Taylor County line to Kentucky Route 55 and Cane Valley Church Road south of Coburg.

+History

+The road originally ran from KY 61 east via KY 767 and north via Skinhouse Branch Road (former KY 2188).
+The road was extended east via KY 1913 to KY 1386, and replaced a section of it southeast to KY 61.
+By the 1970s, the road was truncated, with KY 767 and KY 1913 (which replaced the remainder of KY 1386 which was reassigned to a road in Scottsville) taking over parts of it and the separated section redesignated as KY 2188.

 Kentucky Route 634

 Kentucky Route 634 is a 2.808 mi rural secondary state highway in far northern Taylor County and far southern Marion County that runs from Kentucky Route 744 northwest of Spurlington to Kentucky Route 289 southwest of Jessietown.

 Kentucky Route 636

 Kentucky Route 636 is a 9.033 mi rural secondary highway in northeastern Spencer County and southeastern Shelby County.
 The highway begins at KY 248 (Briar Ridge Road) east of Taylorsville Lake.
 KY 636 heads north along Van Buren Road, which crosses Little Beech Creek on its way to Mount Eden, which sits on the Spencer–Shelby county line.
 The highway meets the eastern end of KY 1795 (Mill Road) on the Spencer County side and intersects KY 44 (Mount Eden Road) on the Shelby County side.
 KY 636 continues northeast as Back Creek Road, which crosses and briefly parallels another Little Beech Creek.
 The highway passes through Junte before reaching its northern terminus at KY 395 (Waddy Road) west of Harrisonville.